cncf/xds/proposals/TP1-xds-transport-next.md

 collection directory (now containing 10001 resource references) to be sent from server to client, as well as the additional new resource.

+A server may reply with a sentinel `Resource` with no value populated and resource name matching the glob collection in returned resources to indicate that the collection resource set is currently empty.

 As with list collections, context parameters in the request must be matched in responses.
 A request for `xdstp://some-authority/envoy.config.listener.v3.Listener/foo/*?some=thing` will